The Thargoids

 • Witch Head: Witch Head Sector IR-W c1-8 75Ly

 Thargoids can all Interdict you during a Hyperspace transition across and outside these nebulae ( Believed to be influenced by carrying Thargoid Objects ) This has become know as Hyperdiction.
 If this happens it is possible to be Hyperdicted by up to 4 Thargoids in the same instance, it will pull you out of Hyperspace and cause your ship in be inoperable while the ships scan you (unless you use the experimental anti-EMP device).
-These hyperdictions are not aggressive, in that the Thargoids will disable you and scan you, but then will leave unless they find certain cargos.
+These hyperdictions are not aggressive in nebulae, in that the Thargoids will disable you and scan you, but then will leave unless they find certain cargos.

 In 3308 the second Thargoid War started as eight ‘Stargoids’ were found that moved from the outer reached of the galaxy towards the bubble.
 On reaching the bubble they became known as Thargoid Maelstrom and formed the centres of Thargoid attacks on humanity.